Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Among qualifying hitters, he ranks 89th in batting average, while his on-base percentage ranks 35th and he is 63rd in slugging.
+- Among qualified hitters, he ranks 85th in batting average, while his on-base percentage ranks 34th and he is 53rd in slugging.

-- Contreras has had an RBI in 37 games this year (31.9%), including 13 multi-RBI outings (11.2%).
-He has also driven home three or more of his team's runs in six contests.
+- In 32.5% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in seven contests.

+- He has scored in 42 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.